-This module was defined by the Investment and Payment Workgroup and its definition may be updated as the Workgroup develops its behavioral health definition.
+The Investment and Payment Workgroup identified services to include in this module and this methodology may be updated as the Workgroup develops its behavioral health measurement criteria.
 Prior to adoption of the Behavioral Health in Primary Care module, all spending for behavioral health services delivered by primary care providers in primary care settings will be included as part of the primary care spending data collection.

-Non-Claims Primary Care Spending Definition
+Non-Claims Primary Care Spending

 OHCA is using the Expanded Non-Claims Payments Framework (Expanded Framework) to categorize non-claims payment data in the total medical expenses data collection.
-OHCA plans to follow the approach outlined below to allocate a portion of non-claims payments to primary care spending.
-OHCA developed the approach outlined below with input from the Investment and Payment Workgroup and other stakeholders.21
+OHCA will follow the approach outlined below to allocate a portion of nonclaims payments to primary care spending.
+OHCA developed the approach outlined below with input from the Investment and Payment Workgroup and other stakeholders.24